 I have listed my kit below – this is the kind of kit I would take with me on an afternoon of street photography in town.

-I pack enough camera gear to keep me challenged along with enough accessories to get by.
+I pack enough camera gear to keep me challenged along with enough of my general every day as well as Fuji camera accessories to get by.
 Not pictured are my iPhone, wallet and keys.
 Let’s take a look at my kit for this bag:

 - Fujifilm X70

 - Fujifilm XF 50mm f/2

 Given that the Brevite Jumper Backpack is an effortless design, there’s not much involved in setting it up.